The Neighbors: Income

 conditions and character of a neighborhood.

-The neighbors in the Rea Rd / Pineville Matthews Rd neighborhood in Charlotte are wealthy, making it among the 15% highest income neighborhoods in America.
+The neighbors in the Rea Rd / Pineville Matthews Rd neighborhood in Charlotte are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-is a lower rate of childhood poverty than is found in 69.4%
+line, this neighborhood has a higher rate of childhood poverty than 60.8%

 The Neighbors: Occupations